AnyStatus/anystatus.github.io/docs/plugins.md

 ## Plugins

 Official and community built plugins.
 To learn more about developing plugins for AnyStatus, please refer to the [API Documentation](/docs/api).
+Can't find the plugin you were looking for?
+Submit a feature request on [GitHub](https://github.com/AnyStatus/Support/issues).

 ### Azure DevOps